Icysh/dotfiles/README.md

 # Dotfiles
-A collection of various dotfiles and config scripts used on Arch-based systems.
+A collection of various dotfiles and config scripts used on Arch.